 Being a bird in winter is tough!
 The harsh conditions can provide ongoing challenges throughout the season.
 The unpredictable British weather has not been entirely welcomed by the garden birds!
 So, what can we do to care for the birds as we transition from Winter to Spring?

 Providing bird food is the most obvious suggestion.
-Keep your stations clean and consistant so that the birds know you to be a reliable source.
-We’d also advise ensuring that there is a fresh water source available too!
+Keep your stations clean and consistent so that the birds know you are a reliable source.
+We’d also advise ensuring that there is a freshwater source available too!
 Often, the most consistent water sources will freeze over – so they’ll be grateful to find some unfrozen in your garden.
 Bird shelters or sheltered feeding stations can also be appealing to birds in this season!

 Telephone: 01769 561355 | Email: firstname.lastname@example.org | https://linktr.ee/thesignmaker